The Public Theater

 A young woman in the late 1960s is checked into a psychiatric hospital and starts to question what “normal” really means as she builds intense friendships on the ward.
 Based on Susanna Kaysen’s memoir, the story feels raw and personal.
 Music and movement are woven through the show as it explores mental health and identity.

-Poster of Ulysses in New York.
+Poster of Soledad Barrio & Noche Flamenca: Aqua Fresca in New York.

-from $73
+from $33

-Poster of Jesa in New York.
+Poster of Henry VI: A Trilogy in Two Parts in New York.

-from $78
+from $87